joshbegley/nyt-latest/README.md

 https://nytimes.com/video/arts/100000010578282/pablo-picasso-portrait-raffle.html

 **Bucks are hoping to reset their offense.
 Here's who could help with a turnaround**\
-`"We're not going to panic here," Bucks head coach Doc Rivers said after Milwaukee fell to 10-15 on the season.`\
+`"We're not going to panic here," head coach Doc Rivers said after Milwaukee fell to 10-15 on the season.`\
 https://nytimes.com/athletic/6876971/2025/12/10/bucks-offensive-players-kevin-porter-myles-turner-giannis/

 **Why the Canucks are flawed enough to contend for NHL's top draft lottery odds**\